curious-containers/cc-server/docs/user.rst

 Instead of uploading a file, it is possible to upload result values in a JSON object via an HTTP POST request.
 In order to use this feature, the application running in the container must write a JSON encoded string to a file.
 The JSON data connector will read the contents from the file and decode the JSON data.
-If some additional data is specified in the **json_data** field, the respective key-value pairs will be added to the JSON data produced by the application.
-The resulting JSON data will be send to an HTTP server specified in the mandatory **json_url** field.
+The resulting JSON object will be send to an HTTP server specified in the mandatory **json_url** field.
 The optional field **json_auth** can either contain **basic_username** and **basic_password** to enable *HTTPBasicAuth* or **digest_username** and **digest_password** to enable *HTTPDigestAuth*.
 Setting **json_ssl_verify** to *false* is optional and insecure, but can be used to ignore faulty SSL/TLS certificates.